dm0-/gnuxc/BUILD.md

 utilities such as `help2man` and `intltool`.

     gmake install-perl
-    gmake install-perl-gettext install-perl-XML-Parser
+    gmake install-perl-Locale-gettext install-perl-XML-Parser

-Emacs still needs to be installed properly since its binary is generated at runtime.
+Emacs still needs to be installed properly since its final binary is generated at runtime.
 (Without running this step, the `emacs` command launches Zile.)

     gmake install-emacs